Rosemary Oil For Hair Growth: How It Works + 5 Ways To Add It To Your Routine

 - Reduces frizz: If you struggle with dry hair, a diluted rosemary oil can ease frizz and prevent breakage.

 - Adds shine: Botanical oils specifically (rosemary included), coat hair a light-reflecting layer, adding high shine to your strands.
-Plus, rosemary is brimming with polyphenols, like carnosol, carnosic acid, and rosmarinic acid.
+Plus, rosemary is brimming with polyphenols, like carnosol, carnosic acid, and rosmarinic acid1.
 Considering these antioxidants can help neutralize free radical damage on the scalp and hair, rosemary oil can help strengthen the strands you have and keep them vibrant and lush.

 - Eases dandruff: Because rosemary oil also has anti-inflammatory and antifungal properties, it can help minimize dandruff symptoms, too.

 Rosemary has a long history of use in herbal medicine (it was highly valued in Egypt, Greece, and Rome for its beauty benefits).
 Beyond its historical use, rosemary oil has been clinically studied as well, with promising results.
 See, rosemary is a fabulous herb for stimulating circulation on the scalp—which, in turn, has the potential to spur hair growth.
 In fact, a 2015 randomized comparative trial found that rosemary essential oil was just as effective2 as minoxidil (the active ingredient in many commercial hair-growth products) for reversing hair loss caused by androgens—also known as male- or female-pattern baldness—after six months.

 And guess what?
 In the study, the minoxidil had a higher rate of itching and discomfort on the skin—rosemary, however, did not.
 Perhaps that's why holistic plastic surgeon Anthony Youn, M.D., deemed the blend "a very reasonable option for people who want to stay natural and have some thinning hair issues" on the mindbodygreen podcast.